Hattix.co.uk PC Hardware Collection

 1. One of the worst CPUs ever, the 486 SX25.

-2. VESA slots.
-This board layout was nearly canonical at that time to accomodate VESA.
+2. VESA Local Bus slots.
+This board layout was nearly canonical at that time to accomodate VLB.

 3. Eight 30-pin SIMM slots for a maximum of 8MB RAM.